 Most experts will tell you that you need to diversify your portfolio.
 Diversification offers a sense of protection, helping to offset losses when you make a bad investment move, ensuring that you don’t take a significant hit.

-Because the service sector as a whole is a heavily diversified one, it’s easy for investors to get a strong understanding of the sector and maintain an heavily diversified portfolio, all by investing in this single space.
+Because the service sector as a whole is a heavily diversified one, ranging from consumer services stocks to business services, it’s easy for investors to get a strong understanding of the sector and maintain a heavily diversified portfolio, all by investing in this single space.

-While every sector has its share of small-, medium-, and large-cap companies, the service sector is the only one in which you find both cyclical and noncyclical stocks.
-It’s also the only sector that includes multiple, diverse other sectors, including technology, health care, and utilities.
+While every sector has its share of small-, medium-, and large-cap companies, trading with a wide range of valuations, the service sector is the only one in which you find both cyclical and noncyclical stocks.
+It’s also the only sector that includes multiple, diverse other sectors, including technology companies, health care services, retailers, and utilities services.

 The unique diversification opportunities brought to the table are unmatched by any other sector.
 There’s a high level of value in that fact.